-Philadelphia, PA New Construction Size: 200,000 SF Construction Cost: TBDCompletion Date: 2020
+Philadelphia, PA New Construction Size: 200,000 SF Construction Cost: $120.5 million

 When completed, the Acadia-Belmont Behavioral Hospital in Philadelphia will be a six-floor behavioral healthcare hospital with over 200,000 square feet serving multiple inpatient and outpatient populations and providing a full continuum of behavioral healthcare and substance abuse treatment services.
-Originally planned as a renovation of the existing 1940's era hospital, a replace-in-place, multi-phase master plan was formulated as a more cost-effective approach to achieve the facility’s goals.
+Originally planned as a renovation of the existing 1940s-era hospital, a replace-in-place, multi-phase master plan was formulated as a more cost-effective approach to achieve the facility’s goals.

 The first phase of the project involved constructing a temporary 24-bed addition to the existing hospital, completed in August 2016, to allow the hospital to immediately address the underserved needs of children and adolescents.
 Phase 2 was the demolition of an existing building to provide adequate parking and circulation prior to the development of the next phase.

 Phase 4 involved demolishing several existing buildings to make way for phase 5, construction of the new inpatient hospital, currently underway.
 The five-story structure with more than 150,000 square feet of space will have nearly 200 beds that will be able to house a variety of populations, each in their own, distinct and separate areas.
-The inpatient hospital is expected to be ready to receive patients by Winter 2020.